tanner666/mywebclass-agile-docs/documentation/theme_1/initiatives/Epics/epic_content_readability.md

 # Epic: Content Readability
 ## Description
-A website with good readability ensures that the content is presented in a clear and concise manner, making it accessible to a wide range of audiences.
+A website with good readability ensures that the content is presented in a clear and concise manner, making it accessible to a wide range of audiences (currently only in English).
 ## User Stories
 * [As a teacher, I want the website to be well organized so that me and my students can quickly find relevant content.](UserStories/story4.md)